Home/Insights/IPO Analysis

 Key InvestorsVenture Catalysts, MS Dhoni, Ocgrow Ventures

 Garuda Aerospace's early years were financially unstable.
 In January 2020, the company was close to shutting down.
-It stabilised after COVID-era sanitisation deployments for state governments — and a $1 million seed cheque from Silver Swan Investments that followed after Elon Musk responded to a tweet from founder Agnishwar Jayaprakash.
+It stabilised after COVID-era sanitisation deployments for state governments — and a $1 million seed cheque from Silver Swan Investments that followed, an investment the founder has attributed in public accounts to visibility gained after Elon Musk responded to a tweet from Agnishwar Jayaprakash.
 From that moment, the company rebuilt entirely around commercial drone operations.

 Garuda Aerospace is a drone manufacturer and operator founded in 2015 by Agnishwar Jayaprakash in Chennai.
 The company designs, manufactures, and deploys drones across three primary verticals: